 Volunteering is a great way to participate in your community and help people where there is need.
-Students in valid F-1 status may engage in volunteer activities, as long as the activity is in compliance with the U.S. Department of Homeland Security’s and the U.S. Department of Labor’s regulations.
+Current UT students in valid F-1 status may engage in volunteer activities, as long as the activity is in compliance with the U.S. Department of Homeland Security’s and the U.S. Department of Labor’s regulations.

 Volunteering refers to hours of service performed for a non-profit organization for “civic, charitable, or humanitarian reasons, without promise, expectation, or receipt of compensation for services rendered.”
 (U.S. Department of Labor).